Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/docs/SyncReceiveAndPrefetch.md

 IterableStream<ServiceBusReceivedMessage> receiveMessages(int maxMessages, Duration maxWaitTime)
 ```

-where `maxMessages` is the maximum number of messages to receive and `maxWaitTime` is the maximum duration client should wait for entire batch of `maxMessages` messages to arrive.
+where `maxMessages` is the maximum number of messages to receive and `maxWaitTime` is the maximum duration client should wait for the entire batch of `maxMessages` messages to arrive.

 *Note*: the overload `receiveMessages(int maxMessages)` is based on the above method, with `maxWaitTime` computed from `RetryConfig` set in builder.